silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

      1. duplicate each xblock field which we know holds addresses and have a version of the field for each repr,
      1. ensure each access stipulates what type of address it wants (and provides the course_id), or
      1. tell the modulestore which representation to populate into the reference fields according to which app requested it.
+1. use separate code branch and servers:
+  1. leave the current as-is and focus on making a split only version
+  1. use the current to migrate courses over to the new
+  1. in the new, use only Locators no Locations
+      1. verify that student state, analytics, and drupal will accept Locators or
+      1. convert the Locators to Locations for any outside service which cannot handle Locators or
+      1. update the outside services to handle Locators perhaps also on separate branch w/ separate servers?

-Of the 2 above approaches, the first seems cleanest.
-It does have some risks including performance because our code frequently calls Location methods, race conditions if the code requests a translation before the loc_mapper knows about the course, and the need to do 2 pass conversions for inadvertent wrong-course hard-coded references (see above where I described asset and in course references for things borrowed by other courses) (this dual conversion problem exists in both approaches).
+Of the 2 above approaches, the first and last seem cleanest.
+The first has some risks including performance because our code frequently calls Location methods, race conditions if the code requests a translation before the loc_mapper knows about the course, and the need to do 2 pass conversions for inadvertent wrong-course hard-coded references (see above where I described asset and in course references for things borrowed by other courses) (this dual conversion problem exists in both approaches).
 For the second approach, none of the sub-approaches is sufficient in and of themselves.
 The last (encoding the address according to the application's preference) may be the closest to sufficient; however, because the code will not know how to find each reference in an xblock, some will leak to the upper layers which will need to catch address failures and attempt conversions.

 For either approach, we'll need to decide whether to convert the existing mongo (aka, "old mongo") to read and write persisted addresses in either representation or only use Locations because that's what old mongo uses now.
+For the separate server approach, it will only use the new Locators.

 In the long run, I'd like to deprecate the old Location and its behavior; however, it's not clear how we get there.

-Whichever approach we use for addresses, the architecture becomes the following where most of the location mapping is done at the modulestore layer and only inadvertent references get mapped in the apps.
+If we use either mixed address approach, the architecture becomes the following where most of the location mapping is done at the modulestore layer and only inadvertent references get mapped in the apps.
 The xblock runtime may need to use the loc_mapper as well.

 ![Location translation at the modulestore layer](https://github.com/edx/edx-platform/raw/dhm/arch-docs/docs/architecture/locator_ubiquity.jpg)

 ### Hybrid approaches

-The hybrid approaches for running split mongo along side old mongo have several control dimensions:
+The hybrid approaches for running split mongo alongside or on a separate server from old mongo have several control dimensions:

 1. Which courses persist in split and which into old mongo?
   1. All courses: one time big bang conversion--unlikely approach.
   1. All current and future courses: leave archived courses alone but don't allow access from Studio--also unlikely.
-  1. Any course being edited in Studio: proactively move any course which should be accessible in Studio and have Studio only use split mongo.
+  1. Any course being edited in Studio: proactively move any course which should be accessible in Studio and have Studio only use split mongo. (not possible in the separate server implementation)
   1. Lazily any course being edited in Studio: read from either store, but only allow writes to split mongo.
 This was the approach I was working on.
 It would force migration from old to split upon first update attempt.
   1. All new courses, but leave old ones in old mongo: this strategy doesn't save any work but may reduce risk for running courses by ensuring that no addresses change.
 It requires having Studio able to read and write to both stores and having LMS able to read from both (all of the below do as well).
   1. All new courses plus a gradually increasing set of other deliberately migrated courses.